How Do Netflix, Amazon, Disney+, and Other Platforms Win Over Non-Users?

 ABOUT BB MEDIA

-BB Media is a global Data Science company, specializing in Media and Entertainment for over 37 years.
-BB Media monitors +4,500 streaming services in 250 countries and territories, their prices, plans, packages and commercial offers.
-In addition, all film and series catalogues, including standard metadata.
-Streaming services, networks, programmers, cable operators, agencies, advertisers, studios, distributors, content APPs and technology companies rely on BB Media’s information and value-added analysis to make strategic decisions.
+BB Media is a global Data Science company, specialising in Media and Entertainment for over 37 years.
+BB Media monitors more than 4,500 streaming services across 250 countries and territories, including their prices, plans, bundles, and commercial offers.
+In addition, it monitors all movie and series catalogues, including standard metadata.
+Streaming services, networks, programmers, cable operators, agencies, advertisers, studios, distributors, content apps, and tech companies rely on BB Media’s valuable information and analysis to make strategic decisions.

-Do you want to learn more about BB Media?
+Do you want to know more about what we do?